samia-iqbal/CookBookApp/README.md

       </td>
       <td align="left"><ul>
           <li>Contionous integration of the code into a VCS (Version Control System) using the Feature-Branch model</li>
-           <li>Deploy the Cook Book App to the cloud-base dbirtual machine through a CI server</li>
+           <li>Deploy the Cook Book App to a cloud-based virtual machine through a CI server</li>
         </ul></td>
     </tr>
   </body>